-If you are requesting for decisions or inputs from non-FortiSOAR users via email, then you can use the escalation settings to define when the links provided in the email will expire.
+If you are requesting decisions or inputs from non-FortiSOAR users via email, then you can use the escalation settings to define when the links provided in the email will expire.
 For example, if you select Yes, and specify 4 hours in the If the decision is not provided within field, this would mean that the links in the email that has been sent for the decision or input would expire in 4 hours.

-Note: FortiSOAR runs a system schedule to resume the workflows that have timed-out, such as running the escalation step when the decision is not taken in the specified time.
+Note: FortiSOAR runs a system schedule to resume the workflows that have timed out, such as running the escalation step when the decision is not taken in the specified time.
 This schedule by default it is set to run every minute.
-The cron expression for this system schedule is present in the /opt/cyops-
+The cron expression for this system schedule is present in the /opt/cyopsand then run the following command:

 '''

 workflow/sealab/sealab/config.ini file, and is as follows:

 MANUAL_INPUT_ESCALATION_SCHEDULE: {'minute': '', 'hour': '', 'day_of_week':

-'', 'day of month': '', 'month of year': ''}
+'', 'day_of_month': '', 'month_of_year': ''}

 '''